Jonas Forshell

 Aug 2023 - Mar 2025

 I led three major initiatives: an integration with Monto.ai for open banking data, an accident insurance flow woven into the loan application, and a Focus API integration.
-The most tangible win was a redesign of the direct debit form, where applying mobile banking UX patterns lifted completion by roughly 10%.
 I also transitioned the team from Scrum to Kanban, not as a philosophical stance, but because the work had shifted towards longer-running integrations where sprint cycles were creating more overhead than value.

 I also worked closely with CRO around experiments and iterative improvements in the customer journey, and set up lightweight Slack-to-Jira automations that made it easier for the team to capture bugs and follow-up work.